Important Updates

 **Currently included on partial travel ban list

-It should be noted that many of these countries are already on either a full or partial travel ban list.
+It should be noted that many of the above countries are already on either a full or partial travel ban list.
 As such, the practical impact of the processing suspension may be limited as to those countries, because applicants from travel ban countries would only qualify for a U.S. immigrant visa in the rare instance that they are deemed eligible for a travel ban exception.

 Background on public charge